 Maureen white french tulips are gorgeous.
 It can be a little scary when they arrive because they look yellow until they open, but once they open, they are amazing.
 They have nice big heads and rounded tops.
 I am a hater of pointy-top tulips.
 The only concern is that tulips are phototrophic, meaning they continue to grow after being cut.
 It is the craziest thing.
 We did a design with these white tulips last year.
 This tulip bouquet was ready to go and wrapped and had to un-wrap and pull the tulips back through in all of the bouquets.
 We then had to re-wrap the morning of the wedding because they had grown so noticeably!
 As long as you know this, and plan for it, they are one to ask about!

 If you follow us on Instagram, you already know the love I have for astilbe.
 While not truly white (more ivory), it’s the texture is something I honestly believe can enhance almost any floral design.
 It’s soft and looks good as an accent or by itself in a cluster.
 If you are someone with the idea of using babies breath, please consider using white astilbe.
 It’s not quite as cost-friendly as babies breath, but what it adds isn’t even comparable!

 This is one of my absolute favorites, and it’s only available Sept-Oct.
-That seems pretty ideal, right?….
+That seems pretty ideal, right?
 September and October are really busy months for us, so we should be thankful that they are available during that time.
 However, I’ve only had the opportunity to work with these once.
-They would honestly be perfect in a winter design, or a spring/summer design, but unfortunately, we can’t get them then.
-They are a longer stem with clustered white berries on them.
-They add so much interest and texture to a floral design without feeling heavy or taking any attention away from the focal blooms.
-If you are a Sept-Oct bride, you want this one because most people don’t have the ability to use it!
+They would honestly be perfect in a winter design, or spring/summer, but unfortunately, we can’t get them then.
+They are longer stems with clustered white berries on them.
+These types add so much interest and texture to a floral design without feeling heavy or taking any attention away from the focal blooms.
+If you are a Sept-Oct couple, you want this one because most people can’t use it!